Sunday Press Books

 Sunday Press Books is an American publisher of comic strip reprint collections founded in 2005 by Peter Maresca.
-The company is known as a respected reprinter of comic strips and has to date won three Eisner Awards and two Harvey Awards.
+The company is known as a respected reprinter of comic strips and has to date won four Eisner Awards and two Harvey Awards.
 Since 2022 the company is partnered with Fantagraphics in distribution and marketing.

 History

 Origin

 In 2005, Peter Maresca was working in the digital entertainment industry when he, as a hobbyist comic strip collector since his 20s, felt the call to do something important for the upcoming 100th anniversary of the Little Nemo in Slumberland comic strip.
 He turned to different comic publishers which had published Little Nemo strips before to find out if any of them had something special planned to commemorate this centennial, which he then found out none of them had.
 He then consulted his own collection of Little Nemo strips and realized that after almost a century after being printed, the collection was becoming very fragile and was beginning to fall apart.
 In order to save the material for the future he tried to take his material to different publishers to put it in print in order to conserve it and make it available to readers, but none of the ones he contacted wanted to print the material in its original full publication size due to current low demand for the material and also difficulties of finding a suitable printer for the physically large material, the latter a matter which Maresca considered to be an essential aspect if he would allow his material to be put in print.

 After the initial trouble of finding a publisher wanting to print his Little Nemo material, he turned to Art Spiegelman to find out if they could accomplish something practical with Maresca's Nemo material.
 They tried to downsize it to get it to fit a smaller format than its original size, but in the end they both agreed that the material would have to be in such a large format as it had when first published, no smaller format would do it justice.
 Later the same year Maresca visited the Angoulême International Comics Festival, where he talked to Fershid Bharucha of the French publishing company :fr:Éditions USA.
 Bharucha proposed him to take the material and convert it to digital image files and return with it to him and he would then help him to put together a book ready for printing.
 Once having found a suitable printer in Malaysia for the project, the project went ahead.